NatalieDillon/CSharpFiles/README.md

 if the file exists, the new content should be appended to its end, otherwise create a new one.

 ### 2. Stations
-Using the file ‘stations.txt’ create program(s) to do the following:
+Using the file â€˜stations.txtâ€™ create program(s) to do the following:

 Output how many stations there are on each tube line.
 (A dictionary data structure may be useful)